 Elsewhere, speaking of starch, some archaeologists have even cited evidence that the de-pigmentation of our originally dark skin paralleled the development of agriculture, as the new grain-based diet was vitamin D-deficient and necessitated our synthesizing the vitamin from sunlight, which we then needed to absorb at a greater clip, whereas the hunter-gatherer diet had provided rich food sources of vitamin D. This suggests that de-pigmentation — which had previously been thought to have been merely a function of migration to higher latitudes with their more tangential sunlight — actually occurred very much later in our history and in tandem with a newly vitamin D-deficient, higher-starch diet.
 (See, for example, Anna Fagan’s “Myths of Paleo” Part Two: Pale Skin in the Palaeolithic?! or How High Latitudes and Poor Diets turned Populations White).

 In sum, and back to endocrinology, my thought is that to have a healthy thyroid we have neither to eat the grain nor the potato but rather the healthy high-fat, low-carb diet to which we are genetically adapted.

-Photo: I’m guessing that the Ice Age Cro-Magnons depicted in this dramatization were in nutritional ketosis — and not hypothyroid.
+Photo: I’m guessing that the Ice Age Cro-Magnons depicted in this dramatization was in nutritional ketosis — and not hypothyroid.
 The photo is a still from There is a 2002 Discovery Channel dramatization/documentary Ice World, which you can watch here if you like, about Cro-Magnons (paleo).

 * For more on what it means to be in nutritional ketosis (paleo diet), see my post here.